Grid Diary

 }

-With CLI commands, I can easily do the necessary database operations.
+With CLI commands, we can easily do the necessary database operations.
 In the terminal, you run the commands by typing flask cli command-name.
 This is much more convenient than typing something like localhost:5000/populate-days in the address bar.
 It’s also safe because only you can run it.

 # cli.py